compasjs/compas/docs/releases/code-gen-migration.md

   for existing usages of the old keys with something like `/validator\.(\w+)\.(\w+)/`.

-## Always validating API client responses
+## Validating API client responses

 The generated response types in the api client are nice on paper, but could be far from reality.
 This could be due to a bug on the api side, or when the API documentation is not updated.
-To catch these issues and proof type-correctness, the generated api client will now always validate the response before returning it to the caller.
+To catch these issues and proof type-correctness, the generated api client can now validate the response before returning it to the caller.
 There is an extra option added to the api client functions to skip this behaviour on specific calls.
+Response validation is automatically skipped for the `tsAxiosBrowser` and `tsAxiosReactNative` targets.

 Other changes around the api clients are:

 - The Node.js compatible api clients now need an explicit interceptor to turn any error thrown in a `AppError`.
 You can add this interceptor via `axiosInterceptErrorAndWrapWithAppError`
+- The `common/reactQuery.ts` file is replaced by `common/api-client.ts`.
+This
+  file will also contain the global clients if enabled via `globalClients: true`.

 ## Validating router responses